Essential Microbiology Skills

 Who Is the Ideal Student for This Program?

 The MSHS in Clinical Microbiology program is ideal for individuals who are interested in becoming board certified in Microbiology and is one of a few graduate degrees in the country that provides clinical microbiology and laboratory science coursework with a hands-on microbiology practicum.
-Program curriculum provides eligibility for the ASCP Board of Certification Technologist in Microbiology (M) Exam, a gold standard in global certification for medical laboratory professionals.
+The program curriculum provides eligibility for the ASCP Board of Certification Technologist in Microbiology (M) Exam, a gold standard in global certification for medical laboratory professionals.

 There is a growing need for professionals in clinical microbiology.
 With the U.S. Bureau of Labor Statistics projecting the number of available jobs expected to increase 13% (approximately 42,700 jobs) by 2026, students can build their career in a variety of settings, including diagnostic microbiology laboratories, research institutions, public health laboratories, biotechnology firms, pharmaceutical companies, or governmental agencies.
 Careers in clinical microbiology include: